 Oberlo’s Ecommerce Blogging covers why you should start a blog.
 You’ll learn tips to create great content such as how to use other blogs as inspiration.
 If you’re stuck coming up with blog topics it’ll teach you how to come up with ideas.
 And you can also learn tricks on how to drive traffic to your blog and how to monetize your blog.

-Oberlo’s How to Create More Content dives into the tools you can use to pump out more content.
-You’ll learn the easiest types of content to create so that you always have new content out.
+Oberlo’s How to Create a Content Strategy dives into the steps to take to create more high-quality content.
+You’ll learn the easiest strategy for content so that you always have new content out.

 How to Grow Your Blog to 100,000 Visitors in Less Than a Year is a great blog post that details how you can grow your blog.
 It details how many words your post should be, what to include in your blog post and more.
 Apply the strategies from this blog post to your own store’s blog.